 Tour operators specialized in outgoing services, purchase the various components of a trip and sell them to customers through various distribution channels, either as a travel package or separately.
 The large outgoing tour operators purchase blocks of seats or complete flights mainly from air carriers specializing in charter services and undertake to pay for all the seats so purchased whether they sell them or not, thereby obtaining a better price.
-Such tour operators also negotiate with hotel operators for the rental of blocks of rooms and make arrangements in order to offer travel packages at lower prices than if customers were to make their own reservations.
+Such tour operators also negotiate with hotels for the rental of blocks of rooms and make arrangements in order to offer travel packages at lower prices than if customers were to make their own reservations.

 Certain tour operators round out the range of services offered to travel agencies with the FIT formula (Foreign Independent Tour), namely the sale of seats along with lodging and car rentals.
-OTAs are particularly active in the FIT business segment, thus becoming both an additional distribution channel and a competitor for tour operators.
+OTAs are particularly active in the FIT business segment, thus becoming both an additional distribution channel and competitors for tour operators.
 The FIT market is growing at a rapid pace and the tour operators will put greater emphasis on that market segment.

-3.6.1.1 On the Canadian Market
+4.5.1.1 On the Canadian Market

-The Canadian market for sun destinations is a package-driven market, whereas Europe destinations is a market of aircraft seats, car rentals and hotel rooms booked on a nightly basis.
+Canadian vacationers travel mainly to two regions, either sun destinations or Europe.
+Vacationers opting for sun destinations prefer the comfort of packages, whereas those travelling to transatlantic destinations are more inclined to search for aircraft seats, hotel rooms by the night, as well as car rental and hotel bed-night booking services.
 Canadian outgoing tour operators finalize agreements with suppliers six to eight months prior to the beginning of each season.
-The summer season runs from May 1 to October 31 and packages are prepared in the preceding fall.
-The winter season runs from November 1 to April 30 and packages are prepared in the preceding spring.
-As part of these preparations, tour operators undertake negotiations with air carriers, hotel and cruise ship operators, and car rental agencies.
-When such negotiations are completed, brochures and websites illustrating the various destinations and describing the various packages and services offered are either prepared and distributed to travel agencies before the beginning of each season (with Sales presentations to travel agents in the main cities of the markets covered) or sold directly to consumers via direct online booking.
+The summer season runs from May 1 to October 31 and the products offered are prepared in the preceding fall.
+The winter season runs from November 1 to April 30 and the products offered are prepared in the preceding spring.
+As part of these preparations, tour operators undertake negotiations with air carriers, hotels, cruise ship operators, and car rental agencies.
+When such negotiations are completed, brochures and websites illustrating the various destinations and describing the various packages and services offered are either prepared and distributed to travel agencies before the beginning of each season (with sales presentations to travel agents in the main cities of the markets covered) or sold directly to consumers via direct online booking.

-Through its Transat and Air Transat brands, Transat Tours Canada is a major Canadian tour operator, but competes with other tour operators for sun destinations.
+Operating its Transat and Air Transat brands, Transat Tours Canada is a major Canadian tour operator, but competes with other tour operators for sun destinations.
 The Corporation and its three major competitors, Air Canada, WestJet and Sunwing have comparable market shares.